ianmcampbell/Arcus-Modular-Education-Support-System/README.md

 Previously, we had a repository consisting of multiple kinds of files to support our modular education.
 We wanted to change the structure to 2 or more repositories:

-1. One repository that will hold all---and **only** lesson modules (previously the subfolders "lessons"), "personalized-learning-plan" and "lesson-generator".
+1. One repository that will hold all and **only** lesson modules (previously the subfolders "lessons"), "personalized-learning-plan" and "lesson-generator".
 We isolate these files so we can clone the entire repo to the shiny education server using git (moves us away from subversion) to populate the module list that educators can use to create curricula.
 THIS IS THAT REPO.